 How Long Will I Feel High For?

 Cannabis tea behaves in a similar manner to edibles.
 You won’t feel high right away.
 In fact, you may not feel anything at all until your entire cup is empty.
 The effects of cannabis tea typically settle in an hour after consuming and last between 4 – 8 hours, just like edibles.
 We promise the effects will eventually present themselves, so we urge users not to over-drink or make another cup.
 It can take folks with a slower metabolism as long as two hours to notice a difference.
 The last thing you want is to “green out” at work.

 If you know the effects of marijuana, you know the effects of cannabis tea.
 The only difference between sipping the tea and smoking a bowl of weed is how long it takes for the effects to come and go.
 Otherwise, the experience is pretty much the same.
 Cannabis tea can help with

-We say this about marijuana and we’re going to say it again about cannabis tea — please do not treat it as a “cure” or “treatment.”
-Marijuana should never be marketed as a permanent fix for any medical condition or illness.
-Instead, marijuana can temporarily alleviate certain symptoms and side effects.
-It’s not magic, okay?
+We say this about marijuana and we’re going to say it again marijuana should never be marketed as a permanent fix for any medical condition or illness.

 Now, if you’re not a big tea drinker, there are other ways to work with marijuana in the kitchen.
 Some mixtures are even making their way to the bar.
 You can find marijuana-infused beer, cocktails, or chilly-evening hot chocolate.
 Some tea shops and coffeehouses offer CBD shots!
 We have a feeling we’ve only seen the tip of the iceberg when it comes to marijuana beverages, and can’t wait to see what’s in store!